 Keeping track of your dental health is an important part of your overall health, and asking the right questions ensures you have the right information you need to keep your mouth as healthy as possible.
-Below are 10 questions you should ask your dentist at your next check-up.
+Below are 10 questions you should ask your dentist the next time you visit your dental clinic.
 These questions will help you develop the best dental hygiene routine and make sure you know what steps to take to maintain your long-term dental health.

 1. How can I improve the whiteness of my teeth?

 Most people will experience some level of discoloration in their teeth over time.
 This discoloration can be caused by food and drink, such as coffee, tea, wine, and more, or by tobacco use.
 If you are unhappy with how your teeth look, you may consider treatments that will whiten your teeth.
 A whiter smile can greatly increase your confidence!